THE CHICAGO DIG HOUSE GREW INTO A HOSTELRY BY FAMILY ABDEL RASSUL

-But not only Sheikh Ali himself, also the place had a name of legendary reputation.
-Considering that from 1920 it was the site of the prestigious “Chicago House”, where American researchers did their studies and practical work.
-After the inauguration of the “Metropolitan House” down of the temple of Hatshepsut end of the 30ths, the “Chicago House” moved to the city of Luxor, Sheikh Ali took over the whole aerea including the remaining building – which, by the way, still nowadays is in good condition, still belongs to the “Marsam” compound as the entrance wing.
+From 1920 The Marsam was the site of the prestigious “Chicago House”, where American researchers did their studies and practical work.
+After the inauguration of the “Metropolitan House” near the temple of Hatshepsut at the end of the 1930s, “Chicago House” moved across the Nile to the city of Luxor.
+That enabled Sheikh Ali to take over the whole building The original „Chicago House“, remains in good condition, and these days is incorporated into the entrance wing of The Marsam.

-Another renown person was the grandfather of Sheikh Ali, it is told that together with the notorious adventurer Giovanni Battista Belzoni he discovered and excavated the tomb of Setoy I..
-Also Sheikh Ali worked in this tomb, uncovered a secret corridor, which led him to an untouched door.
-Sheikh Ali assumed behind a secret royal treasure chamber of the King.
-But the Antiquities Authorities did not gave him the permission to open the door.
-What is really consealed behind it, until today is still a secret.
+Another well-known character was the grandfather of Sheikh Ali.
+It is said that together with the adventurer Giovanni Battista Belzoni, he discovered and excavated the tomb of Seti I. While Sheikh Ali’s grandfather was working in this tomb, they say he uncovered a secret corridor which led to an untouched door.
+It was assumed that behind the door was the secret treasure chamber of the King.
+But the authorities did not give him permission to open the door: so whatever lies behind it remains a secret.

-And the roof garden offers a spectacular view – until today.
-To the western side across the recently opened temple of Merenptah, the mountains with the pharaonic tombs, to the eastern side over the fields to the colossi of Memnon and the ongoing excavating work at the mortuary temple of Amenhotep III.
+The hotel has beautiful views: to the west across the recently opened temple of Meremptah to the mountains that hide the tombs of the pharoahs, and to the east over the fields to the Colossi of Memnon and the ongoing excavation works at the mortuary temple of Amenhotep III.

 The new guest house was built for the Italian Egyptologist Sergio Donadoni and his team.
-Built under the supervision of Ali’s brother Ahmed, who did work as a foreman with Hassan Fathy during the construction of the village New Qurna.
-Up to now here are nearly no visable changes in the eight small double rooms and the roof garden – except some renovation work and new of furniture.
-Still the same are the natural colours, the simple traditional furniture made of the rips of palm leafs.
-Last but not least that is one of the reasons, that the active, nearly 90 year old Donadoni prefers the “Marsam” to the modern five star hotels in the city when travelling to Luxor.
+The building works were supervised by Sheikh Ali’s brother Ahmed, who had worked as a foreman with Hassan Fathy during the construction of the village of New Qurna.
+Meanwhile there have been no recent alterations to the eight small double rooms and the roof garden, apart from some renovation work and new furniture.
+Unchanged are the beautiful natural colours throughout, and the simple traditional furniture made of palm.
+No wonder Professor Donadoni prefers The Marsam to the modern five star hotels whenever he’s in Luxor.